isabella232/journeys.en/help/using/expression/collection-management-functions.md

 **The function "at(`<index>`)"**

-The **at** function allows you to reference a specific element in a collection according to an index.
+The **[!UICONTROL at]** function allows you to reference a specific element in a collection according to an index.
 Index 0 is the first index of the collection.

 _`<listExpression>`.at(`<index>`)_